mozilla/legal-docs/en/pocket_privacy_policy_eu.md

 ## Contact {: #contact }

 If you have questions or concerns regarding this Privacy Policy, you should contact us at [privacy@getpocket.com](mailto:privacy@getpocket.com) or [https://help.getpocket.com/contact](https://help.getpocket.com/contact).
-Alternatively, you may contact us at:

-Mozilla Corporation
-ATTN: Pocket Business Unit
-149 New Montgomery Street
-4th Floor
-San Francisco, CA 94105
+If you have any other questions regarding personal data or our privacy practices, please contact us at [dpo@mozilla.com](mailto:dpo@mozilla.com), or you can contact our DPO by mail at:

+Bird & Bird DPO Services SRL
+Avenue Louise 235 b 1
+1050 Brussels
+Belgium

+We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
+You also have the right to lodge a complaint with your local data protection authority.